 While recognizing that no one is perfect, striving for complete adherence to Hepatitis C medications is the goal.
-It’s extremely important to avoid any missed doses; otherwise the virus may become resistant to the medications.
+It’s extremely important to avoid any missed doses; otherwise the medications may not cure you.
 Below you’ll find some simple strategies that can help you successfully adhere to your treatment plan:

 - Buy a 7-day pill box (available at most drug stores) to organize your pills for the week.
 This will help you keep track of what pills need to be taken when and if you’ve taken them.

 - Set alarms to remind you to take your medications.
 Cell phones and many watches have an alarm function, most of which can be put on “vibration” when at work or in public.

 - Try to keep a regular schedule of eating and sleeping.
 A regular routine will help you remember to take your medications, particularly if you take them with food or at bedtime.

 - Plan ahead for unexpected situations that may arise, like losing your house keys, severe weather, or just being on the go.
 Keep a daily packet of pills and snack bars in your car or at a neighbor’s house.